 The manufacturers don’t tell us that seventy-five percent of these processed foods contain ingredients that have been genetically modified.
 The manufacturers also don’t tell us that these processed foods contain other questionable or untested ingredients… or about their possible dangers or side effects.
 That’s information we have to find out for ourselves.

 The next time you have a coupon and it’s for a processed food, take the time to read the product label before you buy the product.
 If you don’t know what the various listed ingredients are, take the time to look them up.
-Many people already avoid the more controversial additives like high fructose corn syrup, aspartame or MSG… but they’re just the tip of the iceberg.
+Many people already avoid soy and gluten and the more controversial additives like high fructose corn syrup, aspartame or MSG… but they’re just the tip of the iceberg.
 Do you really want propylene glycol or disodium inosinate and disodium guanylate or… you fill in the blank… to be a part of what your family regularly eats?

 I KNOW I don’t.